gallantlab/himalaya/README.rst

 Use ``himalaya`` if you need a library that:

-- estimates models on large numbers of targets
+- estimates models on large numbers of targets,
-- runs on CPU and GPU hardware
+- runs on CPU and GPU hardware,
-- provides estimators compatible with ``scikit-learn``'s API
+- provides estimators compatible with ``scikit-learn``'s API.

 Example
 =======